tomduck/pandoc-eqnos/README.md

+**NEW:** For html, equation numbers are now written into a span and justified right.
+Before, the equation numbers were written directly into the equation.
+This is a big change in approach, but has significant benefits.
+Please file issues if you have difficulties with it.

 pandoc-eqnos 0.15
 =================

 *pandoc-eqnos* is a [pandoc] filter for numbering equations and equation references in processed markdown documents.
 A cross-referencing syntax is added to markdown for this purpose.

-Demonstration: Processing [demo.md] with `pandoc --filter pandoc-eqnos` gives numbered equations and references in [pdf], [tex], [html], [epub], [md] and other formats.
-A design goal of pandoc-eqnos is that all output formats should be equally supported.
+Demonstration: Processing [demo3.md] with `pandoc --filter pandoc-eqnos` gives numbered equations and references in [pdf][pdf3], [tex][tex3], [html][html3], [epub][epub3], [md][md3] and other formats.

 This version of pandoc-eqnos was tested using pandoc 1.15 - 1.18.
 It works under linux, Mac OS X and Windows.
 Older versions and other platforms can be supported on request.
 I am pleased to receive bug reports and feature requests on the project's [Issues tracker].